walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 First, you need to prepare parameters for the bridging transaction.
 Most of them you get from Appchain logs.
 Here are the ones used in the command later:
 * Assets to bridge and to pay gas fees with.
 Luckily, your Anvil comes with some accounts with ready assets (Eth).
-* L1 bridge address.
+* Settlement layer bridge address.
   * Used value: `0x8453FC6Cd1bCfE8D4dFC069C400B433054d47bDc`
   * This is given upon launching the Appchain.
 TODO
-* An L1 RPC URL.
+* A settlement layer RPC URL.
   * Used value: `http://127.0.0.1:8545`
   * This is given upon launching the Appchain
 * A private key to the wallet with the assets.
 Anvil gives you this as well.